 What is Zellweger Syndrome?

-The prognosis for infants with Zellweger syndrome is poor.
-Most infants do not survive past the first 6 months, and usually succumb to respiratory distress, gastrointestinal bleeding, or liver failure.
+The long-term outlook (prognosis) for infants with Zellweger syndrome is very poor.
+Most infants do not survive past the first 6 months of life, and usually succumb to respiratory distress, gastrointestinal bleeding, or liver failure.
+Although no specific treatment for Zellweger syndrome currently exists, significant progress has been made in understanding the molecular and biochemical aspects of the condition, which researchers believe will lead to new research strategies and new therapies in the future.